kumahq/kuma/docs/madr/decisions/039-transition-to-new-policies.md

           description: The name of the DPP within the mesh to get the diff for.
           schema:
             type: string
+        - in: query
+          name: shadow
+          description: |
+            When computing XDS config the CP takes into account policies with 'kuma.io/effect: shadow' label
+          schema:
+            type: boolean
+            default: false
+        - in: query
+          name: include
+          description: |
+            An array of field names that also should be included in the response.
+By default, only 'xds' field is set by the API server.
+          schema:
+            type: array
+            items:
+              type: string
+              enum: ["diff"]
       responses:
         '200':
           description: Successfully retrieved snapshot.